When to Refer

 - Use empathic reflection to let the other person know that you understand and care.
 This is often key to breaking through the sense of isolation that a student may feel.
 For example, “It must have felt like the world crashed around you when they broke up with you” or “Your recent illness has really taken the wind out of your sails.”

-- Normalize help seeking by saying things like, “That’s what the Counseling Center is for . . . they see a lot of students who are struggling with ________ . . .
+- Normalize help seeking by saying things like, “That’s what Counseling Services is for . . . they see a lot of students who are struggling with ________ . . .
 I’ve sent other students there, and they’ve had good results.”

 Making the Referral

-For most students, you can simply give them the Counseling Center number 541-346-3227 or direct them to the center on the second floor of the Student Health, Counseling, and Testing Building.
+For most students, you can simply give them the Counseling Services number 541-346-3227 or direct them to the front desk on the second floor of the University Health Services Building.

-If you think a student is at high risk for suicide or are concerned about their motivation to follow through with a referral, then it’s best to accompany them to the Counseling Center.
+If you think a student is at high risk for suicide or are concerned about their motivation to follow through with a referral, then it’s best to accompany them to Counseling Services.

-What Happens to Students When They Come to the Counseling Center?
+What Happens to Students When They Come to Counseling Services?

-The best way students can initiate counseling services by dropping in to the Counseling Center.
+The best way students can initiate counseling services by dropping in.
 They will be seen by a therapist after completing some paperwork.
 Therapist will listen and provide support, but can also equip students with coping strategies.
 Therapists will also work with students to come up with a plans for next steps that meet the needs of each individual student.

 Students in Crisis